Is RAND an acronym?

-For the past three decades, we have opened our archives to academics who want to study our history.
-This includes access to declassified documents and internal memorandums.
+For the past three decades, we've opened our archives to academics who want to study RAND's history.
+This includes access to declassified documents and internal memoranda.

-Does everyone at RAND have a secret clearance?
+Does everyone at RAND have a security clearance?

-No. Many people at RAND do not have a security clearance and never venture into the classified areas.
+No. Many RAND staff do not have a security clearance and never venture into the classified areas.

 Do you have to be a U.S. citizen to work at RAND?